We are a leading centre for Soft Tissue Surgery

 - Ureteric surgery including placement of ureteric bypass catheters in cats with ureterolithiasis

-- Urethral surgery including endoscopic or surgical removal of uroliths, permanent scrotal urethrostomy (male dogs) and perineal urethrostomy (female cats)
+- Urethral surgery including endoscopic or surgical removal of uroliths, permanent scrotal urethrostomy (male dogs) and perineal urethrostomy (male cats)

-- Key-hole surgery (laparoscopy and thoracoscopy) including laparoscopic ovariectomy (neutering) and gastropexy for prevention of gastric torsion, laparoscopically assisted gastrointestinal surgery, laparoscopic cholecystectomy, thoracoscopic biopsies and thoracoscopic pericardectomy.
+- Key-hole surgery (laparoscopy and thoracoscopy) including laparoscopic ovariectomy (neutering) and gastropexy for prevention of gastric torsion, laparoscopically assisted gastrointestinal surgery, laparoscopic cholecystectomy, thoracoscopic biopsies, lap-assisted cystotomy for bladder stones and thoracoscopic pericardectomy.

 - Endocrine surgery including adrenalectomy, thyroidectomy, Parathyroidectomy and excision of Insulinoma